OpenPhysProject/OpenPhys/docs/authorDocs/01_Author_Guide.md

 ### Tutorial
 For this tutorial, we assume that:
 1. You are the author and want to add new content (or modify existing content).
-2. your website has already been set up (typically done by IT staff),
+2. Your website has already been set up (typically done by IT staff),
 3. You have a team member who will upload your content to the website.
 This process is explained in elsewhere.